apache/incubator-kie-kogito-operator/README.md

 $ mvn clean package
 ```

-This command produces a target directory that contains all your binary files:
+This command produces a target directory that contains all its binary files:

 ```bash
 $ ls -l target/